 - Do not tease or make fun of the orangutans (orangutans can see you too).

-Before starting their research in the wild, many of the researchers researching on orangutan’s behavioral observation, have experienced researching in zoos.
-In the wild, there are many situations where it is difficult to see what orangutans are doing in the trees, so to understand how orangutans behave better, zoo is an extremely useful place to do a fieldwork.
-Also, in zoos, researchers can collect samples such as orangutan’s hair and feces, which is exceedingly difficult to collect in the wild, so with these samples’ researchers can analyze them for various things.
+Before starting their research in the wild, many of the researchers studying the behavioral observation of orangutans, have experienced researching in zoos.
+In the wild, there are many situations where it is difficult to see what orangutans are doing in the trees, so to understand how orangutans behave better, zoos are an extremely useful place to do a fieldwork.
+Also, in zoos, researchers can collect samples such as orangutan’s hair and feces, which is exceedingly difficult to collect in the wild, so with these samples, researchers can analyze them for various things.

 Local Eco-Tour for Zookeepers

-We are organizing a tour for orangutan keepers and other zoo staffs to Sumatra Island and Danum Valley research site.
+We are organizing a tour for orangutan keepers and other zoo staff members to Sumatra Island and the Danum Valley research site.
 By experiencing orangutans in the wild and seeing their actual living environment, it allows them to create the best exhibits close to the nature such as by providing similar food they would eat in the wild.